yeshajt/hackgt20/ideas.md

 ### Politics/Elections (because why not)
 1. platform that keeps track of election events (town halls, debates, primaries, etc.)
-2. platform that shows how "liberal"- or "conservative" leaning a given news article is and provides more "neutral" alternatives (Allsides.com)
+2. platform that shows how "liberal" or "conservative" leaning a given news article is and provides more "neutral" alternatives (Allsides.com)
-3. Online voting system?
+3. online voting system?

 ### Sustainability
 1. find the nearest trash can/recycling bin/composting space